 I thought perhaps that I may have been barking up the wrong tree, but then I realised I was doing that thing that I always do, and that is to go straight for the Gold medal, for the qualifications, for the legitimate recognition, even before I’d allowed myself to play, to experiment and explore my new crush.

 There are two aspects to my angst.
 One aspect I know is shared amongst many creatives and perfectionists and it’s the need to feel “legitimate”.
 For me, this slippery path leads right back to self esteem.
 The need to feel like I’m not wasting time or resources, because there is a “worth” issue here.
-Also the need to make sure I’m the best I can be and quickly, because perfectionists hate the messy, explorative birthing time that comes from the creative process, and yet, it is that very same messy exploration that helps cure “imposter syndrome” sufferers and perfectionists of their ailments.
+Also the need to make sure I’m the best I can be and quickly, because perfectionists hate the messy, explorative birthing time that comes from the creative process, and yet, it is that very same messy exploration that helps cure perfectionists of “imposter syndrome”.

 There are times in our life when great changes are taking place, in our physical bodies, in our mental frameworks and deep down at the soul level.
 Unfortunately, for many of us, our connection to the seasons, to the cosmic cycles and our own milestones have all but disappeared in our 24/7 lives.
 We often miss the signals that alert us to slow down or to start something new, or that something is changing.
 To notice and celebrate the many and varied stages in a human life.